But don't worry — there's help.

 Guys, welcome to the female version of ED — failure to lube.
 The funny thing is that this happens to everyone at some point or another.
 Sometimes things just aren't right and our bodies won't cooperate.
 But it doesn't mean she's not turned on.

 There are six surprisingly common things happening behind the scenes that may be making it difficult for her to self-lubricate:

 Not surprisingly, a lack of good sleep puts stress on our bodies.
 It depletes our energy stores, making it much more likely that our minds may be willing but our bodies unable to perform.
 And with stress comes an inability to self-lubricate enough for sex.
-(My favorite silicone lube is called Pjur Eros.
-Blog about it here.)

-2. Cramped by Caffeine – If she's been using Starbucks, Red Bulls, or any other number of other supercharged drinks to keep her going, all that caffeine comes with a cost.
+If she's been using Starbucks, Red Bull, or any other number of other supercharged drinks to keep her going, all that caffeine comes with a cost.
 For some women, it can inhibit the ability to get wet, and it even makes it difficult for some women to reach climax.

-3. Allergies are Agony – Every year, millions of allergy sufferers find comfort in over-the-counter or prescription medications.
+Every year, millions of allergy sufferers find comfort in over-the-counter or prescription medications.
 The problem?
-Many of those meds wind up dry out the mucous membranes, especially if they are designed to relieve congestion.
-Many people don't stop to consider there are other areas that can be dried out…areas that you don't necessarily WANT to dry out.
+Many of those meds wind up drying out the mucous membranes, especially if they're designed to relieve congestion.
+Many people don't stop to consider there are other areas that can be dried out — areas that you don't necessarily WANT to dry out.

 Men and women throughout the country have to deal with overwhelming amounts of stress.
 Studies have shown that stress can lead to Erectile Dysfunction (ED) in men, so it comes as no surprise that it affects women just as harshly.
 In addition to lowering our libidos, it can make it very difficult to get wet.